tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    {{flow-client-reaction}}.)
 1. It MUST include an "encrypted_client_hello" extension with a payload constructed as described below.
-1. The value of `ECHConfig.contents.public_name` MUST be placed in the "server_name" extension.
+1. The "server_name" extension MUST be constructed based on the public identity for the client-facing server.
+Specifically, absent an application-specific profile, if the `ECHConfig` contains a valid "public_name" extension, then this identity is set in the "server_name" extension.
 1. When the client offers the "pre_shared_key" extension in ClientHelloInner, it SHOULD also include a GREASE "pre_shared_key" extension in ClientHelloOuter, generated in the manner described in {{grease-psk}}.
 The client MUST NOT use